Appian Launches Connected Underwriting for Life Insurance in Partnership with Swiss Re

 - Easier, more complete access to data.
 With Appian and Swiss Re's Magnum Pure, underwriters have access to a best-in-class underwriting experience that provides a comprehensive, single-pane-of-glass view by surfacing relevant data from dispersed systems.

-- Process monitoring and optimisation.
-Dashboards and KPIs help individuals, teams, and managers monitor underwriting processes and provide valuable insights about performance that can be used to optimise and improve case workflow, including initial review, case priority, and logic-based auto-assignment.
+- Process monitoring and optimization.
+Dashboards and KPIs help individuals, teams, and managers monitor underwriting processes and provide valuable insights about performance that can be used to optimize and improve case workflow, including initial review, case priority, and logic-based auto-assignment.

 "Today's customers demand seamless digital experiences, and insurers can't afford to be held back by sluggish underwriting processes and data silos.
 Appian Connected Underwriting Life Workbench is a game-changer.
 It combines automation, data fabric, and plug-and-play integrations to accelerate underwriting, helping insurers avoid unprofitable risks and ensuring a superior experience for both customers and underwriters," said Jacob Sloan, Industry Vice President, Global Insurance, Appian.